Am-I-Being-Pwned/PGP-Tools/README.md

 <p align="center">
   Open-source browser extension for PGP encryption, decryption, and signing.<br/>
   Built with Rust/WebAssembly.
-Private keys never touch the JS heap during normal use.
+Private keys never touch the JS heap unless they have to.
 </p>

 [Get it here](https://chromewebstore.google.com/detail/pgp-tools-encrypt-decrypt/pgpcdgggohpbombhkffjoiiafdlfcpgp)